liuqi/kubeflow-on-vsphere-docs/docs/source/prerequisite.rst

    `Create, Secure, and Synchronize a Local Content Library for Tanzu Kubernetes releases <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-E8C37D8A-E261-44F0-9947-45ABAB526CF3.html>`_

-Use the following commands to patch API server and set docker hub credentials
+(Optional, XXX) You may need to patch API server and set docker hub credentials

-XXX

-A script is also provided to perform the above jobs.
+:download:`A script <tkg.zsh>` is also provided to perform the above jobs.

 Project Thunder Deployment
 --------------------------